How to configure DNS dynamic updates in Windows

-An example of a DHCP/DNS update interaction for Windows-based DHCP clients that use a version of Windows that is earlier than Windows Server 2003
+An example of a DHCP/DNS update interaction for DHCP clients that do not support DNS dynamic updates

-Earlier versions of Windows-based DHCP clients do not support the DNS dynamic update process directly and cannot directly interact with the DNS server.
+DHCP clients that do not support the DNS dynamic update process directly cannot directly interact with the DNS server.
 For these DHCP clients, updates are typically handled in the following manner:

 - The client initiates a DHCP request message (DHCPREQUEST) to the server.
 This request does not include option 81.